-Our Articles of Incorporation currently authorize the issuance of up to 50,000,000 common shares, no par value, of which 32,614,563 shares were outstanding at August 21, 2009.
-As of August 17, 2009 our common shares were held by approximately 7,746 persons based upon the share position listings.
+Our Articles of Incorporation currently authorize the issuance of up to 50,000,000 common shares, no par value, of which 28,386,716 shares were outstanding at June 4, 2009.
+As of March 10, 2009 our common shares were held by approximately 6,676 persons based upon the share position listings.
 Each holder of record is entitled to one vote for each outstanding common share owned by him on every matter properly submitted to the shareholders for their vote.
-During August 2009, our Board of Directors approved an amendment of our Articles of Incorporation that will increase the authorized number of common shares to 75,000,000, if approved by our shareholders.